Module 2 of 5

 Safety Training & Constitutional AI

-Constitutional AI (Bai et al., 2022): the model critiques its own outputs against a set of written principles (a “constitution”) and is trained to prefer the self-revised versions.
-This reduces reliance on human annotators for safety-related feedback.
+The final stage addresses safety: teaching the model when not to comply.
+Red-teaming involves human testers deliberately trying to elicit harmful outputs, and the model is then trained to refuse these inputs.
+Constitutional AI (Bai et al., 2022) takes a different approach: the model critiques its own outputs against a set of written principles (a “constitution”) and is trained to prefer the self-revised versions, reducing reliance on human annotators for safety feedback.

 What Post-Training Changes (And What It Doesn’t)